randomguy-2650/randomguy-2650/README.md

 # Hello there! 👋

-- Am a front‐end developer who mostly works with HTML, CSS, JavaScript and occasionally TypeScript.
+- I am a front‐end developer who mostly works with HTML, CSS, JavaScript and occasionally TypeScript.
 - Some (but not all) projects are available publicly through GitHub. 🐈‍⬛
 - Working on something… not publicly visible for prying eyes though. 👀